 Those of you that are looking for an affordable, attractive, totally doable flooring solution have come to the right place!
-You may remember in January I posted my plans for remodeling the boy’s room.
-I mentioned in that post that I wanted to do paper flooring, mostly because it was cheap and I thought it looked great.
-But mostly because it was cheap.
-My boys room is about 10 x 12 and I did the whole thing for about $80, but I have enough supplies left over that the next room will cost about $30.
+My husband and I are starting the remodel of our boys room, and I was feeling creative and wanted to try paper flooring.
+I had seen it before and thought it looked great…but mostly I liked the idea because it was so cost effective.
+My boys room is about 10 x 12 and I did the entire floor for about $80 (and I have enough supplies left over that the next room will cost about $30).
 Most of you are probably wondering what the heck paper on a floor looks like and I don’t blame you, it’s kind of a weird idea.
 Here is what the finished product looks like…

-- Something to apply the stain and polyurethane, I used a 9′ Shur-Line “deck pad” and “mopped” it on
+- Something to apply the stain and polyurethane (I used a 9′ Shur-Line “deck pad”)

 Adam is going to flip when he sees that picture, he’s a total stickler about shoes (and I’m not at all).
 So as Elijah and I were in the process of rebelliously barefoot DIYing when Adam happened to call and ask how our day was going.
 I was like “umm great…Elijah and I have emptied his room and started ripping out trim, and in the process completely destroyed the house.
 Then Adam paused and said…

 Next we prepped the floors.
 First I mixed up some concrete and patched the holes left from the carpet tacks.